giantswarm/docs/src/content/getting-started/provision-your-first-workload-cluster/_index.md

 {{< /tab >}}
 {{< tab id="cluster-capvcd" for-impl="capvcd">}}

-The VMware Cloud Director provider isn't yet supported by `kubectl gs template cluster` but you can use the [example manifest](https://github.com/giantswarm/cluster-cloud-director/tree/main/examples) provided in the cluster chart's repo.
+The VMware Cloud Director provider isn't yet supported by `kubectl gs template cluster` but you can use the [example manifest](https://github.com/giantswarm/cluster-cloud-director/tree/main/examples) provided in the cluster chart's repository.

 Make sure to replace the relevant fields to fit your own VCD environment.